joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 5. Laggards: These are the last customers to adopt new technologies, often only doing so when it becomes necessary.

 Moore argues that technology companies should focus their marketing efforts on the early adopter segment, using case studies and other evidence to demonstrate the value and reliability of their products.
 Once they have established a strong customer base among early adopters, they can use this momentum to cross the chasm and appeal to the early majority.

-The book also emphasizes the importance of product positioning and differentiation, as well as the need to continually innovate and improve products to stay ahead of the competition.

 ## “Mastering the VC Game” by Jeffrey Bussgang